-LEAK-state (Fig. 4): The LEAK-state is defined as a state mitochondrial of respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylationpathway by inhibitors of F-
+LEAK-state (Fig. 5A): The LEAK-state is defined as a state of mitochondrial respiration when O_2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O_2 and respiratory fuel substrates.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1)

+in the absence of adenylates; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) inhibition after of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.